mxstbr/mxstbr.com/pages/blog/2015/07/fade-in-react.md

----
+export const frontmatter = {
-published: true
+  "published": true,
-title: Fade in a React.js component
+  "title": "Fade in a React.js component",
-tags: react.js snippet jquery
+  "tags": "react.js snippet jquery"
----
+};

 While making [sharingbuttons.io](http://sharingbuttons.io), I was searching for a way to fade in a component once it has finished loading.
 Thankfully, React calls the `componentDidMount` function after the initial render, so this is what I ended up hooking into.